The type of this module.

 # Maximum duration (in seconds) of the task's execution.

-# your project (or one or more of the task's dependants) is deployed.
-Otherwise the task is only re-run when its
+# any time your project (or one or more of the Run action's dependants) is deployed.
+Otherwise the Run action is

 # Key/value map of environment variables.
 Keys must be valid POSIX environment variable names (must not start with